PU2REO/PU2REO_Si570/README.md

 # PU2REO_Si570
-Library for the Si570 10 MHz to 1.4 GHz I2C programmable XO/VCXO, in the Arduino environment
+Library for the Si570 10 MHz to 1.4 GHz I2C programmable XO/VCXO, in the Arduino environment.

+The Si570 XO/Si571 VCXO utilizes Skyworks Solutions’ advanced DSPLL® circuitry to provide a low-jitter clock at any frequency.
+The Si570/Si571 are user-programmable to any output frequency from 10 to 945 MHz and select frequencies to 1400 MHz with <1 ppb resolution.
+The device is programmed via an I2C serial interface.
+Unlike traditional XO/VCXOs where a different crystal is required for each output frequency, the Si57x uses one fixed-frequency crystal and a DSPLL clock synthesis IC to provide any-frequency operation.
+This IC-based approach allows the crystal resonator to provide exceptional frequency stability and reliability.
+In addition, DSPLL clock synthesis provides superior supply noise rejection, simplifying the task of generating low-jitter clocks in noisy environments typically found in communication systems.

 # Public Methods
 ```cpp